ABOUT JIM VEGAS

 After 6 years in L.A., Jim wanted to leave the glitz of entertainment industry centered Hollywood behind, and felt a pull to move closer to the blues tradition that has influenced him.
 He made the journey cross-country to Chicago, where he performed and wrote music for several years.

-Jim moved to Wichita five years ago where he continues to hone the craft of songwriting, and blues/jazz guitar playing.
+Jim moved to Wichita Ten years ago where he continues to hone the craft of songwriting, and blues/jazz guitar playing.
 His debut album “Strange World” ,released in 2013 to rave reviews, was a mix of original material and covers from Bob Dylan, Tom Waits, Leonard Cohen, and T-Bone Walker.
-He followed that release with “The Bullfight is In Our Heads” in 2014, and the most recent “Rock N Roll Ain’t Cheap” surfaced in 2015.
+He has since followed that release with 6 albums, the latest of which "Shakedown City" will drop on Sept.
+16 2022.

 Jim continues to gain fans and accolades from performances in support of the albums at concert halls, nightclubs, weddings, bookstores, film & music festivals, botanical Gardens and more.